TheIconfactory/Tapestry/Documentation/API.md

 ---
 ### actions.json

 This file defines actions that can alter items supplied by a connector.
-An action is defined by its `id` that can be used in code with a `name` and `icon` that is used in the Tapestry user interface.
-The `name` can be any SF Symbol name or one of Tapestry's built-in symbols (listed below).
+An action is defined and referenced by `id`, however the `name` and `icon` are displayed in the Tapestry user interface.
+The `icon` can be any SF Symbol name or one of Tapestry's built-in symbols (listed below).

+As of Tapestry 1.4, actions can also have an optional `role` that further determines where the action is rendered in the UI, assumptions about the action's return values, and how it is expected to behave.
+(See roles listed below.)

+By default, actions are displayed as buttons on items in the timeline and/or in the item's overflow menu.

+The `actions.json` file must define all possible actions, however when displaying an individual item in the timeline, only the actions attached to that item will actually be presented to the user.

+Actions are displayed or preferred in the order they are defined in the `actions.json` file.

 ```json
 {